|Nutritional Guidelines (per serving)|

 Rub a lemon wedge around the rim of a cocktail glass and dip the glass into a plate of sugar.
 Set it aside.

-In a cocktail shaker filled with ice, pour the vodka, pomegranate liqueur, and grapefruit juice.
+In a cocktail shaker, pour the vodka, pomegranate liqueur, and grapefruit juice.
+Fill with ice.

 - Though the recipe calls for pink grapefruit, the red variety of the citrus fruit will work just fine in this cocktail.